-- Expand the number of programs benchmarked

-- Address new program categories
+- Expand the number of programs benchmarked; - Address new program categories;

-- Increase the depth of program components with respect to user needs not covered adequately in the 2002 Study.

-- Customize products and tools more to the needs of specific types of users. - Conduct intensive user needs assessments focused on the website tool capabilities and features - Assess the IT requirements - Develop the website/database to have the ability to allow drill down to primary source documentation, e.g. procedures, manuals, marketing collateral, etc. - Develop costs for maintaining functional links to source documents.
+- Increase the depth of program components with respect to user needs not covered adequately in the 2002 Study; - Customize products and tools more to the needs of specific types of users; - Conduct intensive user needs assessments focused on the Web site tool capabilities and features; - Assess information technology (IT) requirements; - Develop the Web site/database to have the ability to allow drill down to primary source documentation, e.g. procedures, manuals, marketing collateral; and - Develop costs for maintaining functional links to source documents.